A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 The ABI Format holds exactly the meta-data needed for finding types of the arguments for each action.

-The RPC payload contains the short name identifying the action being called followed by each of the arguments for the action.
+The RPC payload contains the short name identifying the action being called followed by each of the arguments for the

 \[